 - Is teaching in the academic year of nomination

 Each college nominee receives a cash award of $650.00.
 The university recipient is awarded a cash prize of $12,500.00.
-The university recipient and college nominees are recognized at a campus awards ceremony in the spring.
-The university recipient is recognized at the Celebration of Faculty Excellence, the Board of Governors Luncheon, and is publicized in NC State media and in the Spring Commencement program.
+The university recipient and college nominees are recognized at the Teaching Awards Luncheon in the spring.
+The university recipient is further recognized at the Celebration of Faculty Excellence, the Board of Governors Luncheon, and is publicized in NC State media and in the Spring Commencement program.

 NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow time for nominations review and submission of one nomination to the university awards and events coordinator.
 Contact your college’s Associate Dean for Academic Affairs for their submission schedule.

 Nomination and Submission Guidelines